Bearwaves/growl/docs/README.md

 ## Dependencies

-Growl uses vendored dependencies, so you shouldn't need any libraries other than the ones necessary for your specific platform (e.g. Android NDK, Emscripten).
+Growl mostly uses vendored dependencies, so you shouldn't need any libraries other than the ones necessary for your specific platform (e.g. Android NDK, Emscripten).

+The exception to this is OpenSSL - if you want to build a game with networking capabilities that talks to TLS endpoints (which is to say, these days, the web) - then you will need to have OpenSSL installed on your machine.

+OpenSSL is optional; Growl will build fine without it.
+However, HTTPS requests will break at runtime, so be careful.

 ## Getting started